 How to calculate the Prime rib 500 F rule

-To determine the “active” roasting time (how long you'll roast the meat at 500 degrees Fahrenheit) multiply the weight (in pounds) of your roast by 5 minutes.
+To determine the "active" roasting time (the time you'll roast the meat at 500°F), simply multiply the weight of your roast (in pounds) by 5 minutes.

 Here is an easy chart for reference!